The Journey (2016 film): Plot

 McGuinness and Paisley then walk back to the van, where McGuinness notices a hidden pistol in the driver's belt and confronts him.
 The driver then admits that he is with MI5 and that he is there to protect them, that he is in touch with them the whole time, but that their agenda is peaceful and directed at getting the two to talk.
 McGuinness tries to tell Paisley this, but Paisley has collapsed inside the van with angina.
 McGuinness helps Paisley to retrieve his medication and settles him down.

 Reflecting upon the stained glass windows he saw in the church, Paisley then orders the van off the road and exits, speaking to McGuinness alone.
-He then speaks about how he saw himself as being a potential martyr for his cause but here he was at age 81 having suffered no violence upon himself at all.
+He then speaks about how he saw himself as being a potential martyr for his cause but here he was at age 81 having suffered no violence.
 McGuinness encourages this line of thought, and tells him that if peace should come, Paisley's people will hate Paisley, and McGuinness' people would hate McGuinness, and that would be a courageous act.

 The van enters a secure part of the airport and stops in a hangar with a private jet and a heavily armed security detail.
 The driver offers them a minute in private, which they accept, so the driver leaves.
 Paisley then issues an ultimatum to McGuinness: he will support the peace process and sign the accords if McGuinness offers an apology to him for all the actions of the IRA.
 McGuinness refuses, saying that he plays "the long game" and that any apology he might offer Paisley privately would go against everything he stands for, so he apologises for nothing.
 At this, Paisley smiles and praises McGuinness for being a real politician and never apologising.
 Paisley then says that he despises everything that McGuinness has done, but offers his hand.
 McGuinness says that he despises everything Paisley stands for, and the two shake hands as friends: the peace process is sealed.
 The film ends with actual pictures of Paisley and McGuinness working and smiling together as first and deputy ministers of Northern Ireland.